fabianmartins/alienattack.workshop/README.md

 3. On the section `Game Type`, select **Multiple trials**
 4. Click on the button **Start game**
 5. If the page updates with a table containing a header with the words `Nickname`, `Score`, `Shots`, `Level`, `Lives`, then we are good.
-6. Open a second browser window, and execute again the steps to login into the game.
+6. Get back to the game tab (or open another one).
 For a better experience, leave the windows opened side by side.
 This time, if everything went well, you will see a button labeled **JOIN session**.
 Click on it

 If you are able to play, **you have fixed it!**